Archberry/archpi-config/README.md

 archpi-config
 =============

-Configuration tool for the Raspberry Pi
+Configuration tool for the Raspberry Pi (WARNING, this is in a very early stage, i just get working overclock and change the hostname)

 How to Install: